Kernel Adversarial Learning for Real-world Image Super-resolution: Abstract

 \section{Abstract}

-Current deep image super-resolution (SR) approaches attempt to restore high-resolution images from down-sampled images or by assuming degradation from simple Gaussian kernels and additive noises.
-However, such simple image processing techniques represent crude approximations of the real-world procedure of lowering image resolution.
-In this paper, we propose a more realistic process to lower image resolution by introducing a new Kernel Adversarial Learning Super-resolution (KASR) framework to deal with the real-world image SR problem.
-In the proposed framework, degradation kernels and noises are adaptively modeled rather than explicitly specified.
-Moreover, we also propose an iterative supervision process and high-frequency selective objective to further boost the model SR reconstruction accuracy.
-Extensive experiments validate the effectiveness of the proposed framework on real-world datasets.
+{ Current deep image super-resolution (SR) approaches aim to restore high-resolution images from down-sampled images or by assuming degradation from simple Gaussian kernels and additive noises.
+However, these techniques only assume crude approximations of the real-world image degradation process, which should involve complex kernels and noise patterns that are difficult to model using simple assumptions.
+In this paper, we propose a more realistic process to synthesise low-resolution images for real-world image SR by introducing a new Kernel Adversarial Learning Super-resolution (KASR) framework.
+In the proposed framework, degradation kernels and noises are adaptively modelled rather than explicitly specified.
+Moreover, we also propose a high-frequency selective objective and an iterative supervision process to further boost the model SR reconstruction accuracy.
+Extensive experiments validate the effectiveness of the proposed framework on real-world datasets. }